-- (a) Construction.
-A personnel cage must be of steel-frame construction and capable of supporting a load that is four (4) times its maximum rated load capacity.
-The employers also must ensure that the personnel cage has: - (i) A top and sides that are permanently enclosed (except for the entrance and exit); - (ii) A floor securely fastened in place; - (iii) Walls that consist of 14-gauge, one-half (1⁄2) inch (1.3 cm) expanded metal mesh, or an equivalent material; - (iv) Walls that cover the full height of the personnel cage between the floor and the overhead covering; - (v) A sloped roof constructed of oneeighth (1/8) inch (0.3 cm) aluminum, or an equivalent material;

-- (vi) Safe handholds (e.g., rope grips but not rails or hard protrusions 3) that accommodate each occupant; and - (vii) Attachment points to which workers secure their personal fallprotection systems. - (b) Overhead weight.
+- (i) A top and sides that are permanently enclosed (except for the entrance and exit); - (ii) A floor securely fastened in place; - (iii) Walls that consist of 14-gauge, one-half (1⁄2) inch (1.3 cm) expanded metal mesh, or an equivalent material; - (iv) Walls that cover the full height of the personnel cage between the floor and the overhead covering; - (v) A sloped roof constructed of oneeighth (1/8) inch (0.3 cm) aluminum, or an equivalent material; and - (vi) Safe handholds (e.g., rope grips-but not rails or hard protrusions 2) that accommodate each occupant. - (b) Overhead weight.
 A personnel cage must have an overhead weight (e.g., a headache ball of appropriate weight) to compensate for the weight of the hoist rope between the cathead and the footblock.
-In addition, the employers must: - (i) Ensure that the overhead weight is capable of preventing line run; and - (ii) Use a means to restrain the movement of the overhead weight so that the weight does not interfere with safe personnel hoisting. - (c) Gate.
+In addition, the employers must:

+(i) Ensure that the overhead weight is capable of preventing line run; and

+- (ii) Use a means to restrain the movement of the overhead weight so that the weight does not interfere with safe personnel hoisting. - (c) Gate.
 The personnel cage must have a gate that: - (i) Guards the full height of the entrance opening; and - (ii) Has a functioning mechanical lock that prevents accidental opening. - (d) Operating procedures.
 The employers must post the procedures for operating the personnel cage conspicuously at the hoist operator's station. - (e) Capacity.
 The employers must: - (i) Hoist no more than four (4) occupants in the cage at any one time; and - (ii) Ensure that the rated load capacity of the cage is at least 250 pounds (113.4 kg) for each occupant so hoisted. - (f) Worker notification.
-The employers must post a sign in each personnel cage notifying workers of the following conditions: - (i) The standard rated load, as determined by the initial static drop test specified by Condition 10(g) ("Static drop tests") below; and - (ii) The reduced rated load for the specific job. - (g) Static drop tests.
-The employers - (i) Conduct static drop tests of each personnel cage that comply with the definition of "static drop test" specified by section 3 ("Definitions") and the static drop-test procedures provided in section 13 ("Inspections and Tests") of American National Standards Institute (ANSI) standard A10.22-1990 (R1998) ("American National Standard for Rope-Guided and Non-guided Worker's Hoists-Safety Requirements"); - (ii) Perform the initial static drop test at 125 percent of the maximum rated load of the personnel cage, and subsequent drop tests at no less than 100 percent of its maximum rated load; and
+The employers must post a sign in each personnel cage notifying workers of the following conditions: - (i) The standard rated load, as determined by the initial static drop test specified by Condition 10(g) ("Static drop tests"), below; and - (ii) The reduced rated load for the specific job. - (g) Static drop tests.
+The employers must: - (i) Conduct static drop tests of each personnel cage that comply with the definition of "static drop test" specified by section 3 ("Definitions") and the static drop-test procedures provided in

-(iii) Use a personnel cage for raising or lowering workers only when no damage occurred to the components of the cage as a result of the static drop tests
+- section 13 ("Inspections and Tests") of American National Standards Institute (ANSI) standard A10.22-1990 (R1998) ("American National Standard for Rope-Guided and Nonguided Worker's Hoists-Safety Requirements"); - (ii) Perform the initial static drop test at 125 percent of the maximum rated load of the personnel cage, and subsequent drop tests at no less than 100 percent of its maximum rated load; and - (iii) Use a personnel cage for raising or lowering workers only when no damage occurred to the components of the cage as a result of the static drop tests.